Foreverekk/cdadl/README.md

+This is a refreshed fork.
+Credits to [rostok](https://github.com/rostok/)

 # cdadl

 cdadl is a Node.js script for downloading videos from cda.pl.
 This shameful code is crap but should get you idea how to crawl pages, deobfuscate JS and download files.